Research

 Current and developing projects examine biopower, state complicity, state crime, violence, social exclusion, and the criminalization of marginalized communities.
 This work includes research related to Missing and Murdered Indigenous Women (MMIW), political crime, political discourse, and the historical evolution of discriminatory claims and rights-based rhetoric.

-His work in these areas contributes to broader sociological conversations surrounding power, inequality, governance, criminalization, and institutional accountability.
+His work in these areas contributes to broader sociological and criminological conversations surrounding inequality, governance, criminalization, and institutional power.

 Scholarship of Teaching and Learning (SoTL)

-Dr. Stokes’ research and teaching are closely connected and mutually informing.
-His scholarship on teaching and learning examines sociological empowerment, critical inquiry, and evidence-based pedagogical practices that help students connect personal experience with broader institutional and historical forces.
+Dr. Stokes' research and teaching are closely connected and mutually informing.
+His scholarship on teaching and learning examines educational sovereignty, empowerment, critical inquiry, and evidence-based pedagogical practices that help students connect personal experience with broader institutional and historical forces.

-His pedagogical work includes peer-reviewed teaching publications through the American Sociological Association’s TRAILS resource library as well as ongoing work on an "Empowerment Approach" to teaching and learning.
-Related work is currently under review at Teaching Sociology.
+His pedagogical work includes peer-reviewed teaching publications through the American Sociological Association's TRAILS resource library as well as ongoing work on an "Empowerment Approach" that is currently under review at Teaching Sociology.

 Selected Publications